wpdas/near-social-bridge/README.md

 # e.g: npx init-viewer widgets/
 ```

-4 - Once your Widget is ready, you can deploy it to Near Social: <br/>
+4 - Once your BOS Component is ready, you can deploy it to Near Social: <br/>
 4.1 - You can deploy it by copying and pasting; <br/>
 4.2 - Or using [near-social CLI](https://github.com/FroVolod/near-social).